Chelsea Clinton’s Twitter Goes Nuclear: Hillary’s Daughter Openly Blasts Trump

 The “It’s Your World” children’s book author’s social media strategy ostensibly changed on Jan.
 27, which correlates to Trump’s order, as previously mentioned.
 Sources say the timing is suspect and further provides proof that Chelsea Clinton is suddenly — and outwardly — anti-Trump.

 Chelsea’s reactions on Twitter are mixed between retweeting content to posting messages directly about some aspect of the Trump administration.
-On Friday, CNN posted estimates about the impact on President Trump’s executive order, to which Chelsea reacted with a retweet.
+On Friday, CNN posted estimates about the impact of President Trump’s executive order, to which Chelsea reacted with a retweet.

-“More than 100,000 visas have been revoked since President Trump signed his executive order on immigration.”

 More than 100,000 visas have been revoked since President Trump signed his executive order on immigration https://t.co/U3sVnWja4g pic.twitter.com/b9aqBgzJng